darcyj/cardpricer/README.md

 5. deactivate conda environment when you're done with `conda deactivate`.
 Or just close the shell.
 Who cares?

 ## A note about basic lands
-Basic lands have tons of printings, and are basically free.
+Basic lands have TONS of printings, and are basically free.
 This script WON'T CHECK prices on basic lands out of respect for Scryfall's servers.
 Instead, you define a set price for basic lands as an option to the script.
 ```
 cardpricer.py -i your_file.csv -o prices.csv --basic 0.00
 ```